m41na/espresso/docs/_core/application.md

 A string representing a path.
 A path pattern.
 A regular expression pattern to match paths.
-An array of combinations of any of the above.
+An array of any combinations of the above.

 - middlewares